 I don’t remember being a strong-willed child myself, yet I know that many of the traits I see in her I recognize in myself.
 I pride myself in my persistence and can admit that I’m also quite stubborn (although my husband would say it’s more like extremely stubborn).

 The advantages (yes, there are some!) of strong-willed children

-Here’s the thing: while raising a strong-willed child now can be a challenge and a true test of patience, strong-willed children also have amazing innate characteristics that can be advantageous as an adolescent and adult.
+Here’s the thing: while raising a strong-willed child now can be a challenge and a true test of patience, these kids also have amazing innate characteristics that can be advantageous as an adolescent and adult.

 Strong-willed children tend to be:

-Goal Oriented: The determination and persistence of the strong-willed child serves them well in sticking with the process until reaching their objective.
+Goal-Oriented: The determination and persistence of these children serves them well in sticking with the process until reaching their objective.
 If they’re truly invested in a goal, they’ll often show a fierceness in persistence that is something to be envied!

 Attentive to Detail: My daughter does not miss a thing.
 She’s always listening, even when she doesn’t appear to be.
 Her attention to instructions and details is sometimes shocking; she often seems to be a much better listener than my husband!

 Strong-willed children tend to pay closer attention to instructions than their less persistent peers.
 This can serve them well in a number of ways as they get older; including their listening skills once they’re in school.

 Strong Leaders & Big Achievers: Persistent children tend to be big achievers which can translate into high-income earners as adults.
 They‘re often so confident in their own opinion, likes, and dislikes that they’re not as influenced by peer pressure.
 These qualities are all ones that great leaders possess.